Child Sexual Offence Evidence Program

 - service requests for witness intermediaries made by Police and Courts;

 - referred witnesses and complainants that receive the assistance of a Witness Intermediary; and,

 - referred children that benefit from a pre-recorded hearing.

 What difference will we make?

-The overall aim of the Program is to reduce the stress and trauma experienced by children and vulnerable young people who are victims and witnesses in sexual offence matters.
+The overall aim of the Program is to reduce the trauma experienced by children and vulnerable young people who are victims and witnesses in sexual offence matters.
 The Program also aims to improve the criminal justice process for children and young people by ensuring their communication needs are considered and addressed when participating in police interviews and Court processes.
 This approach encourages collection of better evidence in child sexual offence matters.